NREL/nrelWattileExt/README.md

 - `supportFuncs.trio`: Support and convenience functions for interacting with Wattile models and their proxy records in SkySpark
 - `utilityFuncs.trio`: Other utility functions (internal use)
+- `vizFuncs.trio`: Visualization functions for Wattile models and prediction history

 The simplest development workflow is to import these functions into SkySpark, make changes *Code* app (and test via *Tools*), export back to Trio format, and